CAMZYOS- mavacamten capsule, gelatin coated

 12.3 Pharmacokinetics

-Mavacamten exposure increases generally dose proportionally after multiple once-daily doses of 1 mg to 15 mg.
+Mavacamten exposure increases dose proportionally following multiple once-daily doses of 1 mg to 15 mg.
 At the same dose level of CAMZYOS, 170% higher exposures of mavacamten are observed in patients with HCM compared to healthy subjects.
+Mavacamten accumulation is approximately 100% for Cmax and approximately 600% for AUC in CYP2C19 normal metabolizers (NMs).
+The accumulation is dependent upon the CYP2C19 metabolism status with the largest accumulation occurring in CYP2C19 poor metabolizers (PMs).
+At steady-state, the peak-to-trough mavacamten plasma concentration ratio with once daily dosing is approximately 1.5.

 Absorption

-Mavacamten has an estimated oral bioavailability of at least 85% and time to maximum concentration (Tmax) of 1 hour.
+Mavacamten has an estimated oral bioavailability of at least 85% and median time to maximum concentration (Tmax) of 1 to 2 hours.

 Effect of Food

-No clinically significant differences in mavacamten pharmacokinetics were observed following its administration with a high fat meal.
-The Tmax was increased by 4 hours.
+No clinically significant differences in mavacamten AUC were observed following its administration with a high fat meal.

 Distribution